 - Dissolve 50-55 g of copper sulfate powder for every 100 ml of very hot, but not boiling water.

 - When all the powder has dissolved, your solution should be a clear blue with a slight tinge of purple.
 If it looks cloudy, it might contain impurities.
 You can either choose to proceed (results might not be that good), or purify the solution first.
-Check out this article for steps on how to do so.

 Left: Impure copper sulfate solution; Right: Pure solutionCopper sulfate crystals grown from impure (left) and pure (right) solutions.